 Since SmartLinx integrates live scheduling and attendance tracking data, administrators can spot open shifts as soon as they happen and can quickly resolve them.
 The color-coded dashboard displays live staffing information for all their units simultaneously and identifies which ones are understaffed.
 Administrators can immediately drill down to determine exactly where the gaps are.

-Then the workforce management software automatically recommends how administrators can fill the gaps by presenting a list of available employees, qualified to fill each spot.
+Workforce management software automatically recommends how administrators can fill employee scheduling gaps by presenting a list of available employees, qualified to fill each spot.
 The list filters employees by their facility’s internal policies and hours worked.
 Therefore, administrators can ensure only employees designated to COVID-19 units are considered for corresponding openings.
 They can also quickly check their hours worked to prevent employee burnout and control overtime.

 Offering open shifts is also quick and easy.
 Administrators simply selects employee names and the workforce management system automatically notifies each employee of the specific opening in their preferred communication method, such as text message, mobile app alert, or email.